 Now, whenever a customer wants a movie, he will immediately reach the designated shelf with the help of the labels.

 The result?
 Boosted response rate and decreased load on the store.

 Memcached-enabled websites work in precisely the same way.

 Let’s learn how you can configure and run Memcached Magento on your store using simple steps.

 PHP has no native support for Memcached, which means you will need to go through a lot of hurdles to install Memcached extension for PHP to use it on your server.

-In this tutorial, I will use Cloudways to configure Magento 2 for using Memcached.
+In this tutorial, I will use Cloudways to configure and run Magento Memcached.

 Verify Memcached Running on the Server